This blog post was originally posted on February 1, 2017, and was updated on October 28, 2020.

 Historically, the concept of tapas in Barcelona was quite humble.
 The original tapas-style bars in the Catalan capital were the old-school wine bodegas, which often served small bites such as canned seafood, cheese, olives and cured meats.
 Bodegas don’t usually have kitchens, so cold tapas like these were the way to go.

 But as migration within Spain became more widespread in the 20th century, thousands of Andalusians made their way north to Barcelona.
 With them, they brought the concept of tapas that is more commonly known today.

 That’s right—we’ve been eating tapas in Barcelona (in their modern form, at least) for less than a century!
 But in that time, a few bites have made quite the name for themselves.
 These are the most popular tapas in Barcelona, and the bites that no trip to the ciudad condal would be complete without.

-Patatas bravas, or fried potatoes topped with a spicy bravas sauce (and sometimes all i oli, a garlic mayonnaise, too!) are probably the one tapa you will find on every single menu in the city of Barcelona, so obviously you will have to try them—but know that not all bravas are created equal.
+Patatas bravas are fried potatoes topped with a spicy “bravas” sauce and sometimes alioli, a garlic mayonnaise, as well.
+These are probably the one tapa you will find on every single menu in the city of Barcelona.
+Therefore, you obviously have to try them—but know that not all bravas are created equal.

-If you really want to try the good stuff, then you cannot miss out on jamón iberico de bellota, or acorn-fed Iberian ham.
-The ruby red, melt-in-your-mouth delicousness is absolutely not to be missed.
+If you really want to try the good stuff, keep an eye out for jamón ibérico de bellota, or acorn-fed Iberian ham.
+This ruby red, melt-in-your-mouth deliciousness is absolutely not to be missed.

 Pan con tomate

 There are lots of different types of pintxos, but most come atop a small slice of bread.
-Though they are not necessarily as gourmet as ones you’ll find in the Basque Country, pintxo bars are a fun way of “doing tapas” in Barcelona
+Though they are not necessarily as gourmet as ones you’ll find in the Basque Country, pintxo bars are a fun way of enjoying tapas in Barcelona.

 Buñuelos de bacalao